duncanwp/ClimateBench/README.md

 The processed training, validation and test data can be obtained from Zenodo: [10.5281/zenodo.5196512](https://doi.org/10.5281/zenodo.5196512).

+A pre-print of the paper describing ClimateBench and the baseline models can be found here: <https://www.essoar.org/doi/10.1002/essoar.10509765.2>

 ## Leaderboard

 The average root mean square error (RMSE) of the different baseline emulators for the years 2050-2100 against the ClimateBench task of estimating key climate variables under future scenario SSP245.
 Another state-of-the-art model (UKESM1) and the average RMSE between NorESM ensemble members as an estimate of internal variability are included for comparison.